 Health and Safety and Risk Assessment Training

-After the success of the training in October, the Leeds DAC are hosting another session, sponsored by Ecclesiastical Insurance, on Health and Safety and Risk Assessment for churchwardens and/or other parish officers.
-The sessions will be led by Kevin Thomas and Huw Jones from Ecclesiastical Insurance.
+After the success of the four previous training sessions in 2016-17, the Leeds Diocese is hosting a further training session, sponsored by Ecclesiastical Insurance, on Health and Safety and Risk Assessment for churchwardens and/or other parish officers.
+The training is aimed mainly at churches in the north-east of the diocese but is open to anyone.
+The session will be led by Kevin Thomas and Huw Andrews from Ecclesiastical Insurance.
 The training will enable parishes to assess their health and safety needs and by the end of the evening the aim is that all participants will be able to confidently create and maintain risk assessments for all aspects of church life.